FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

-with this, we can update our `parse_header` to return this instead of that giant tuple.
+With this, we can update our `parse_header` to return our new struct instead of that giant tuple.

 ```rust
 // header.rs